Transfer Admission Guide 2016-17

 - Four transferable college courses in at least two of the following subject areas: arts and humanities, social and behavioral sciences, physical and biological sciences.

-Our review also considers personal criteria.
+Our selection process is thorough and comprehensive.
+In addition to academic criteria, we also consider the following personal criteria.
 The personal statement you submit with the application is the best place to discuss the following information more in depth:

 - Employment while attending school